 Coffee helps elevate the flavor of chocolate, so adding it in does just that without an overpowering flavor of coffee.
 Try it, I think you'll really like the results!

-Here is a list of the ingredients you'll need to make this One-Bowl Chocolate Cake:
+Here is a list of the simple ingredients you'll need to make the cake batter:

 - This chocolate cake recipe uses hot coffee in the batter to bring out the chocolate flavor of the cocoa powder.
 I would highly recommend giving it a try, even if you don't particularly like coffee.
 The coffee flavor is virtually undetectable in the baked cake, but does enhance the chocolate flavor in the best way possible.
 If you are really opposed to adding coffee to your cake, simply substitute the coffee for hot water.
 The same holds true for the chocolate fudge frosting recipe I share here to complement the cake.
 If you would prefer to make the frosting without the coffee, simply omit it